digital-asset/cn-quickstart/sdk/docs/sharable/sdk/quickstart/operate/json-api.rst

 .. image:: images/shell-appinstallrequest-active.png
    :alt: daml shell AppInstallRequest active

-You've queried the AppInstallRequest contract and showed that the contract exists.
-Now you can display the full contract ID to save it to a variable in cURL.
+Use the displayed portion of the contract ID to display the contract details.

 In ``daml shell`` run the command contract followed by your unique Contract ID.
 In this case: ``contract 0044e9b`` until there are no other contract options.